 Tonsil health matters significantly as tonsils play a crucial role in our immune system.
 These small, oval-shaped structures located at the back of the throat act as the body’s first line of defense against harmful pathogens.
-Tonsils help filter out bacteria, viruses, and other foreign substances that enter through the mouth and nose.
+They help filter out bacteria, viruses, and other foreign substances that enter through the mouth and nose.
 They essentially prevent these pathogens from reaching deeper parts of the body.
-By trapping and neutralizing pathogens, tonsils aid in preventing infections and reducing the risk of illness.
+By trapping and neutralizing pathogens, they aid in preventing infections and reducing the risk of illness.
 Additionally, healthy tonsils contribute to improved overall respiratory health and may support better sleep quality.
 (1)

 Maintain Healthy Tonsils with These Essential Tips

 Good oral hygiene is crucial for maintaining healthy tonsils.
 To achieve this, it is essential to regularly brush your teeth, floss, and clean your tongue (2).
 These simple practices effectively eliminate plaque, bacteria, and debris that may build up in the mouth.
 By decreasing the amount of bacteria in the oral cavity, these habits minimize the chances of bacterial infections that could impact them.
 When the mouth is clean and healthy, it contributes to the overall well-being of the tonsils, fostering optimal immune function.
 In essence, practicing good oral hygiene acts as a preventive measure against potential issues that may affect their health, ensuring they remain in a robust and optimal state.
 So, make sure to include these habits in your daily routine for the sake of your healthy tonsils.